Brad Tierney

 If you've taken out new credit, you may be surprised to see that your credit score has dropped.
 There are two reasons why this may happen:

 Applying for credit can cause your score to drop slightly at first.
-However, if you pay your bills on time and keep your credit usage in check, your credit score will recover and grow even further.
+However, if you pay your bills on time and keep your credit usage in check, your credit score is likely to recover over time, though individual results vary.

 To avoid unnecessary enquiries, view your credit report through ClearScore and make sure lenders will be satisfied with your credit score before you apply.